Maybe feeling a little daunted of the steps involved on buying a home in Greece?

 The easiest way to transfer the electricity, phone and water is for you or your lawyer to attend the utility companies together with the seller, to arrange the transfer.

 In addition to the purchase price of the property there are extra costs on top of this to consider which are approximately 10% of the purchase price.
 Hydra Houses can send a list itemising the costs for easier understanding.
 Please don’t hesitate to contact us.
+Estate agents generally charge a commission of 2% of the contract value of the property.

 The timeframe from an agreement on price between buyer and seller to the final contract, on average, can take anywhere between 1 – 3 months.
 Due to laws changing constantly and sellers having to supply much more paperwork than in previous years, it can sometimes cause delay.